Protesters clash with police in India after late night cremation of gang rape victim

-LUCKNOW, India (Reuters) - Protests erupted in several parts of India on Wednesday following the late night cremation of a gang rape victim, that was carried out against the wishes of her family.
+NEW DELHI/LUCKNOW, India (Reuters) - Protests erupted in several parts of India on Wednesday after the authorities had the body of a gang rape victim cremated at a ceremony her family said took place without their permission.

 The 19-year-old victim from the Dalit community - the lowest rung of India’s ancient caste system - was attacked and raped on Sept.
 14 in a field near her home in Hathras district, 100 km (62-miles) from the capital, New Delhi, authorities said.